 - 12% purchased the specific product featured in the ad

 That’s how much more likely website visitors are to buy a product on an online retail site after watching a video.
-In addition, visitors who view videos stay on the site an average of 2 minutes longer than those who don’t view videos, comScore says.
+Visitors who view videos stay on the site an average of 2 minutes longer than those who don’t view videos, comScore says.

 Online Video Marketing Is Not Just for Retailers